btcpayserver/btcpayserver-doc/HardwareDeployment.md

 # Hardware Deployment

-Andreas Antonopoulos tells us to "Not your keys, not your Bitcoin".
-I would like to add "Not your hardware, not your node" to the list of Bitcoin axioms.
-In order to be truly self-sovereign you should consider running your own node on your own hardware and internet connection.
+Andreas Antonopoulos tells us "Not your keys, not your Bitcoin".
+I would like to propose another axiom "Not your hardware, not your node".
+In order to be truly self-sovereign and trustless you should consider running your own node on your own hardware and internet connection.
+BTCPayServer is a great way to run Bitcoin & Lightning nodes because it also gives you merchant functionality.
 To that end here are instructions to install and host your very own BTCPay Server.

 The process is basically the following: